Marquette Players to Watch Against Michigan State - Second Round

 Top Marquette Players to Watch vs. Michigan State - Second Round

-The Marquette Golden Eagles and the Michigan State Spartans are slated to play in the second round of the NCAA tournament on Sunday at Nationwide Arena, with a start time of 5:15 PM ET.
-When these two squads hit the court, Tyler Kolek and A.J Hoggard are two players to watch.
+Sunday's second-round NCAA tournament matchup between the Marquette Golden Eagles and the Michigan State Spartans at Nationwide Arena at 5:15 PM ET features the Golden Eagles' Tyler Kolek and the Spartans' A.J Hoggard as players to watch.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on CBS.